litmuschaos/v1-litmus-docs/docs/container-kill.md

 ## Integrations

-- Container kill is achieved using the `pumba` or `litmus` chaos library
+- Container kill is achieved using the `litmus` chaos library
+- The container runtime can be choose via setting `CONTAINER_RUNTIME` env. supported values: `docker`, `containerd`, `crio`
 - The desired pumba and litmus image can be configured in the env variable `LIB_IMAGE`.

 ## Steps to Execute the Chaos Experiment